Author: Ameeba

 Attack Vector: Network

-Impact: Remote code execution, potential system compromise, or data leakage
+Impact: Unauthorized actions on files leading to potential system compromise or data leakage

 Affected Products